mkromberg/link/docs/GettingStarted.md

  }
 ```

-Closing the edit window (using the <kbd>Esc</kbd> key) will not only fix the definition of the
-function in the namespace, it will also cause a new file to be created containing the
+When the editor fixes the definition of the function in the workspace, Link will create a new file:
-source code for the new function.

 ```apl